 Michael Green Interviews...
 Joe Bygraves

-Here is a Q&A with singer- songwriter Joe Bygraves.
-He talks about his experiences in music.
+Originally posted on April 24th 2020 here is a Q&A with singer- songwriter Joe Bygraves.
+He talked about his experiences in music.

 Where did it all start for you getting into music?